VonRegi/developer-site/content/sections/section_data_3.md

 ## Currently

-I am working as the Integration Lead for new aquisitions joining Purple in DevSecOps/SRE.
+I am working as the IT Stream Lead for M&A, handling the due dilligence, stakeholder management, onboarding and integration of all Purple aquisitions.
+I also occasionally dabble in DevSecOps/SRE just for fun!